lxriscute0501/SUSTech-Notes-of-CS/README_en.md

 ## Introduction

-In fact, I come from the **Department of Mathematics**, but after taking some mathematics compulsory courses, my desire to switch to **computer science** has reached its peak 😁 Therefore, this repository can only contain most of the compulsory courses for CS and a few optional courses.
+As a student from **Department of Mathematics**, I took some mathematics compulsory courses.
+After that however, my desire to switch to **computer science** has reached its peak 😁 Therefore, this repository can only contain most of the compulsory courses for CS and a few optional courses.
 For the parts that I cannot directly select courses for, the materials are from friends in the Computer Science Department (I have noted and expressed gratitude in the introduction section of such courses).

 My course selection plan is rather chaotic.
 For students majoring in engineering who want to take more courses in Computer Science or those who wish to pursue a "double major" in Computer Science and Mathematics, the curriculum plan of the Computer Science Department is more suitable for reference.
 Of course, if you have spare time, it is recommended to take the four basic courses (*DSAA, Computer Organization, Computer Networks, Operating Systems*) in the lower grades.